 In homes where there was a lot of parent talk, the children were more prepared for school.
 They performed better in school and achieved more outside of school.
 And this was true, regardless of where the children lived, how many degrees their parents had, or how much their annual income was.

 Every word you say builds your child’s brain.
 It doesn’t require any additional time.
 By talking with your child, you transform taking a bath or peeling a banana or cleaning up the play room into a brain-building experience that also strengthens the bond between you and your child.

 We do objective and subjective assessments to determine each student's individualized educational program.
 Grade levels are age appropriate while lessons are personalized and multi-leveled.
-Whether a student needs additional attention in a specific area or excels beyond the grade level... at Apprende we will individualize a program that will work best for the child and the parents.
+Whether a student needs additional attention in a specific area or excels beyond their grade level... at Apprende we'll individualize a program that will work best for both the student and the parents.